MikeTaylor/palaeo-vo/vo-manuscript.md

 * Sandra Chapman (Natural History Museum, London, UK) for _Xenoposeidon_.
 * Ken Noriega (XXX check Western University of Health Sciences, Veterinary Medicine, CA) for the horse head.

-Finally, we thanks John Yasmer and Thierra Nalley (Western University of Health Sciences, CA) for their assistance in CT scanning and 3D modelling the _Haplocanthosaurus_ caudal vertebra.
+Finally, we thank John Yasmer and Thierra Nalley (Western University of Health Sciences, CA) for their assistance in CT scanning and 3D modelling the _Haplocanthosaurus_ caudal vertebra.

 ## References

 * Mannion, Philip D. 2018a.
 Peer Review #3 (1st round) of "_Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur (v0.1)".
 PeerJ. doi:10.7287/peerj.5212v0.1/reviews/3
 * Mannion, Philip D. 2018b.
 Peer Review #3 (2nd round) of "_Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur (v0.2)".
 PeerJ. doi:10.7287/peerj.5212v0.2/reviews/3
+* Owen, Richard.
+1854.
+The principal forms of the skeleton and of the teeth.
+Blanchard and Lea, Philadelphia.
+* Taylor, Michael P. 2017.
+My collection of sauropod-themed mugs (or at least five sixths of it). _Sauropod Vertebra Picture of the Week_ 4 June 2017. https://svpow.com/2017/06/04/my-collection-of-sauropod-themed-mugs-or-at-least-five-sixths-of-it/
 * Taylor, Michael P. 2018a.
 XXX response letter to 2nd round of reviews
 * Taylor, Michael P. 2018b. _Xenoposeidon_ is the earliest known rebbachisaurid sauropod dinosaur. _PeerJ_ **6**:e5212. doi:10.7717/peerj.5212
 * Taylor, Michael P. 2018c.
 What does it mean for a vertebra to be “horizontal”? _Sauropod Vertebra Picture of the Week_ 28 August 2018. https://svpow.com/2018/08/28/what-does-it-mean-for-a-vertebra-to-be-horizontal/
 * Taylor, Michael P. 2018d.
 When is a vertebra “horizontal”, part 2. _Sauropod Vertebra Picture of the Week_ 28 August 2018. https://svpow.com/2018/08/28/when-is-a-vertebra-horizontal-part-2/
+* Taylor, Michael P. 2018e.
+Writing the vertebral-orientation paper in the open. _Sauropod Vertebra Picture of the Week_ 14 December 2018. https://svpow.com/2018/12/14/writing-the-vertebral-orientation-paper-in-the-open/
+* Taylor Michael P., and Mathew J. Wedel.
+2018.
+What do we mean by the directions “cranial” and “caudal” on a vertebra? _PeerJ Preprints_ **6**:e27437v1. doi:10.7287/peerj.preprints.27437v1
 * Wedel, Matthew J. 2018a.
 The proximal caudals of _Brachiosaurus altithorax_, FMNH P25107. _Sauropod Vertebra Picture of the Week_ 11 September 2018. https://svpow.com/2018/09/11/the-proximal-caudals-of-brachiosaurus-altithorax-fmnh-p25107/
 * Wedel, Matthew J. 2018b.
 Vertebral orientation: _Varanus komodoensis_ would like a word. _Sauropod Vertebra Picture of the Week_ 25 September 2018. https://svpow.com/2018/09/25/vertebral-orientation-varanus-komodoensis-would-like-a-word/
 * Wedel, Matthew J. 2018c.
 Vertebral orientation, part 3: Matt weighs in. _Sauropod Vertebra Picture of the Week_ 5 October 2018. https://svpow.com/2018/10/05/vertebral-orientation-part-3-matt-weighs-in/